netosts/vue-cart/README.md

 ## Challenge Overview

-Your mission is to build a fully functional e-commerce website using Vue.js 3, Quasar and Pinia for the frontend and json-server for the backend.
+Your mission is to build a fully functional e-commerce Progressive Web App (PWA) using Vue.js 3, Quasar and Pinia for the frontend and json-server for the backend.
 The website should enable users to browse products, add them to a shopping cart, proceed to checkout, and complete purchases.

 ## Key Functionalities